The House on March Lane by Michelle Briscombe

 About the Author

-Michelle Briscombe was born in Cardiff but now lives in Barry, South Wales, with her two children and husband.
+Michelle Briscombe was born in Cardiff but now lives in Barry, South Wales, with her husband and two children.
 For the last twelve years she has worked in a primary school in the Vale of Glamorgan and has a BA in Primary Education.

 Michelle has always written when ideas come knocking and still has several stories in the attic that she wrote when she was a child.